littlebizzy/slickstack/docs/ubuntu.md

 The file is owned by `root:root` with mode `0600`, activated with `swapon`, and appended to `/etc/fstab` for future boots.

-The installer does not currently resize an existing swapfile when server RAM or disk capacity changes.
+The installer does not currently resize an existing swapfile when RAM or disk capacity changes.
 It also does not replace an existing swap configuration detected in `/etc/fstab`.

 Useful checks include: